 Interested in economics?
 Want to learn more about the ECB and monetary policy?
 Then sign up for the Generation €uro Students’ Award, a competition open to teams of students from secondary schools in the euro area.

-Keep up to date with our youth initiatives!
-If you would like to receive information about future ECB educational and youth initiatives, please sign up to our mailing list.
+If you would like to receive information about future ECB educational and youth initiatives, sign up to our mailing list.